alan-turing-institute/clean-air-infrastructure/README.md

 ---

-## Infrastructure dependencies :building_construction:
+## Infrastructure dependencies
 Cloud infrastructure developers will require the following in addition to the [non-infrastructure dependencies](#Non-infrastructure-development-:sparkles:).

 ### Infrastructure development
-- `Access to the deployment subscription`
+- `Access to the deployment Azure subscription`
 - `Terraform` (for configuring the Azure infrastructure)
 - `Travis Continuous Integration (CI) CLI` (for setting up automatic deployments)